Snowdrops at Dyrham Park

 Highlight of the year

-Park and Garden Manager Dale Dennehy said: “People are quite enamoured with the snowdrops because it means that spring is on its way.
+Senior Gardener Deanne Lewis said: 'Seeing the first few snowdrops is always a lovely sign that spring is on its way.
 We’re lucky enough to have several varieties here at Dyrham Park, including Atkinsii, which bloom much earlier than other types.

-“They look lovely in front of the house in January and in February, you can see more in the nut walk in the garden and the terraces.
+'They look stunning in front of the house in January and in February and there are more in the nut walk in the garden and the terraces.
 It’s one of the highlights of the year for many visitors.
-We just ask that people keep off the grass near them so not to impact next year’s bloom.”
+We just ask that people keep off the grass near them so not to impact next year’s bloom.'